catseye/toolshelf/doc/Theory_of_Operation.markdown

 In some ways, `toolshelf`'s cookies file is like the `Makefile`s used in FreeBSD's package system — the information contained in it is similar.
-However, it is just a single file, and is parsed directly instead of being a `Makefile`.
+However, it is much more lightweight — the idea is that ideally, no cookies are needed — so it is just a single file, and is parsed directly instead of being a `Makefile`.

 The cookies file for `toolshelf` consists of a list of source specifications with hints.
 When `toolshelf` is given a source specification which matches